 A reporter drank it live on NPR.
 Said it was fine.
 I believe them.
 And I still would hesitate.

-But here’s the point: that’s where you end up when you kick problems down the road long enough.
+That’s where you end up when you kick problems down the road long enough.
 You run out of road.
 And then you’re drinking treated sewage and trying to convince people it’s normal, because it is normal at that point — because there’s no other choice.

 Forever chemicals.
 Microplastics.
 Pharmaceutical residue in groundwater.
 These aren’t hypothetical.
-They’re in the water table right now, and nobody really knows at what scale.
-Because we’ve been capping landfills with liner systems and hoping they hold for decades, and the long-term data is thin.
+They’re in the water table right now and nobody really knows at what scale, because we’ve been capping landfills with liner systems and hoping they hold for decades, and the long-term data is thin.

 We love to talk about climate change.
 It’s on the news.
 It’s in political platforms.
-It has a vocabulary and a whole apparatus of public discourse around it — good and bad — which means at least it’s being discussed.
+It has a vocabulary and a whole apparatus of public discourse around it — good and bad — which at least means it’s being discussed.

 Trash doesn’t have that.
 Trash is unglamorous.
 It smells.
 Nobody wants to be the politician who runs on a waste management platform.
 Nobody goes to the March for Garbage.
 And so the problem compounds, quietly, while we put our bags at the curb and forget about it.